People walking by a TIFF sign during the Toronto International Film Festival.

 Toronto After Dark Film Festival

-Enjoy horror, sci-fi and action entertainment at Scotiabank Theatre in Toronto’s Entertainment District.
+Enjoy horror, sci-fi and action entertainment at the Scotiabank Theatre in Toronto’s Entertainment District.
 Some screenings include Q&As with filmmakers responsible for the indie cult films that will keep you up all night.

 Kick the evening off with a pint at the legendary Horseshoe Tavern around the corner.